huggingface/datasets/datasets/hate_speech_offensive/README.md

 hate_speech_annotation: (Integer) number of users who judged the tweet to be hate speech,
 offensive_language_annotation: (Integer) number of users who judged the tweet to be offensive,
 neither_annotation: (Integer) number of users who judged the tweet to be neither offensive nor non-offensive,
-label: (Class Label) class label for majority of CF users ('hate-speech', 'offensive-language' or 'neither'),
+label: (Class Label) class label for majority of CF users (0: 'hate-speech', 1: 'offensive-language' or 2: 'neither'),
 tweet: (string)
 ```